 Which Pan to Choose

 There is no limit to the items you can use as a gold pan.
 As long as your homemade gold pan meets the criteria outlined above then you're good to go.
-Some of the most popular gold pan alternatives include bowls, buckets, and Tupperware.
+Some of the most popular gold pan substitutes include bowls, buckets, and Tupperware.
 We've even heard reports of people successfully panning using a hat.
 In South America, prospectors often use something called a batea.
 A batea is basically a large wooden bowl.
 It differs from other gold pan alternatives in that panning is its primary purpose.
 You're unlikely to have a batea lying around the house, but you could find something similiar such as a round ceramic bowl.

 Purchasing a Commercial Gold Pan